egganto/notes/algebra2/probabilities.md

 - examples
   - combinations of different items
     > to make a combination for 5 hats, 6 sunglasses, and 3 pairs of flipflops

     > 5 * 6 * 3 = 90
-    you can have 90 combinations of hats, sunglasses, and flip-flops
+    <sup>you can have 90 combinations of hats, sunglasses, and flip-flops</sup>